wmhilton-stoplight/platform-docs/4.-documentation/Sidebar/d.table-of-contents.md

 > There are a few known limitations with this functionality:
 >
 > 1. **The `toc.json` file must be written by hand.** [(roadmap)](https://roadmap.stoplight.io/c/112-table-of-contents-editor)
-> 2. **Renaming a file does not automatically update the `toc.json`.** You'll need to remember to update your TOC whenever a file is renamed.
+> 2. **Renaming a file doesn't automatically update the `toc.json`.** You'll need to remember to update your TOC whenever a file is renamed.
 Otherwise, your project sidebar might contain broken links. [(roadmap)](https://roadmap.stoplight.io/c/96-automatically-rewrite-references-and-links-on-filename-change)
 >

 ### TOC Entities